ColeWestik/Electrical-Engineering-Personal-Project/Circuits/Parallel-Circuit-Experiment.md

 ## Conclusion
 This experiment demonstrated that as the LED's color frequency increased, the forward voltage increased.
-It also demostrated that in parallel wiring, each branch recieves the same source voltage, with differing current based on voltage drops and resistance.
+It also demostrated that in parallel wiring, each branch recieves the same source voltage with differing current based on voltage drops and resistance.